V01dDweller/ffmpeg_stitch/README.md

 - `GX0x0079.MP4`

 Since `GX010077.MP4` was a short recording, there is only one file.
-However, the other three were split into multiple files.
+However, the other three were much longer and split into multiple files.

 ### Step 1